Membership approved June 8, 2023. This version supersedes any and all previous documents.

 The Club's Officers, consisting of the President, Vice President, Secretary, Treasurer, and AKC delegate shall serve in their respective capacities both with regard to the Club and its meetings and the Board and its meetings.

 (a) The President’s main function is to facilitate the cohesive inner workings of the club, preside at all meetings of the Club and of the Board, to be a suitable figure head, carry out the requirements and powers normally appurtenant to the office of the President in addition to the duties set forth in this document.
-Position requirements in addition to those stated above: Served for at least one full term as an officer or director of the CCAA.
+Position requirements in addition to those stated in Article 3 section 1(a): Served for at least one full term as an officer or director of the CCAA.

 (c) The Secretary shall keep a record of all meetings of the Club, of the Board, of all votes taken by mail or electronically (on the occasion that secret ballots are not required by this document), and of all matters of which a record shall be ordered by the Club.
-Additional responsibilities are as follows: having charge of the correspondence, notifying members of meetings, notifying officers and directors of their election to office, working with Director #5 to keep a role of the membership, keeping a copy on file of all the Directors and committee reports for a period no less than two years, and carrying out such other duties as are prescribed in these bylaws.
-Position requirements are the minimum listed above.
+Additional responsibilities are as follows: having charge of the correspondence, notifying members of meetings, notifying officers and directors of their election to office, working with Director #5 to keep a role of the membership, with their addresses, which shall be sent to any member in good standing, upon written request, once every club year, keeping a copy on file of all the Directors and committee reports for a period no less than two years, and carrying out such other duties as are prescribed in these bylaws.
+Position requirements are the minimum listed Article 3 section 1(a).

 (e) AKC Delegate.
 Among other duties, the Delegate shall present to the Board of Directors all issues and updates regarding AKC business.
 After the club is officially recognized, delegate will report to the Club all actions and matters discussed at the AKC's Quarterly Meetings.
+The term of the AKC Delegate is 2 years and they are a voting member of the board.
 Position requirements: 5 years experience participating in AKC events, extensive knowledge and understanding of the workings of the AKC.
 Qualify under AKC guidelines.